 The Zoning Ordinance should address site condominiums.
 Site condominiums come in many forms, but they typically involve developments that look identical or nearly identical to platted subdivisions.
-The principal differences between the two is that while privately owned lots comprise the entirety (or near entirety) of a platted subdivision, site condominiums are comprised of privately owned (or rented) building envelopes where there are no "lot lines" and greater portions of the development are commonly owned.
-Site condominiums are not comprised of "lots" in the traditional sense.
-Zoning regulations must clearly address this form of development and correlate condominium development with "lot" site regulations to ensure such development is subject to the same review procedures and standards as applicable otherwise to other residential development of similar physical character (platted subdivisions).
+The principal differences between the two is that while privately owned lots comprise the entirety (or near entirety) of a platted subdivision, site condominiums are comprised of privately owned (or rented) building envelopes where there are no "lot lines" and greater portions of the development commonly owned. are condominiums are not comprised of "lots" in the traditional sense.
+Zoning regulations must clearly address this form of development and correlate site condominium development with "lot" regulations to ensure such development is subject to the same review procedures and standards as otherwise applicable to other residential development of similar physical character (platted subdivisions).